phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 1. Graph: *write here the graph name according to the skosmos:sparqlGraph parameter in vocabularies.ttl*
 2. Upload

+Using the web interface of Fuseki works like the above mentioned s-post command, that is it adds new triples to an existing graph without clearing it.

 #### From the command line in Fuseki's folder on Linux